-- Basic versus applied research - Intensive versus extensive research - The project-based research model: diagnosing, prescribing, implementing, evaluating - Reasons to do project-based research: reduce waste, compete for funding, win on advocacy issues - Ways to get research done: staff, volunteers, academics, students - The steps in research: choosing the question, designing the methods, collecting the data, analyzing the data, reporting the results - Definitions of community, organization, and group
+- Basic vs. applied research - Intensive vs. extensive research - The project-based research model: diagnosing, prescribing, implementing, evaluating - Reasons to do project-based research: reduce waste, compete for funding, win on advocacy issues - Ways to get research done: staff, volunteers, academics, students - The steps in research: choosing the question, designing the methods, collecting the data, analyzing the data, reporting the results - Definitions of community, organization, and group

 The subsequent chapters will delve more deeply into the project-based research model and specific forms of project-based research.
 They will help you understand where you are in a project-based research cycle and the kinds of research that can further a particular cycle stage.
-In the next two chapters we will talk about the importance of a community-based participatory process and relationship building, which will provide the foundation for everything else that follows.
-Chapter 4 will go into depth about understanding the project-based research model and how to use it in your own work.
-Chapters 5 to 8 each take one step in the project-based research model, discussing how research can help with diagnosing, prescribing, implementing, and evaluating.
+In the next chapter we will talk about the importance of a participatory process, which will provide the foundation for everything else that follows.
+Chapter 3 will go into depth about understanding the project-based research model and how to use it in your own work.
+Chapters 4-7 each take one step in the project-based research model, discussing how research can help with diagnosing, prescribing, implementing, and evaluating.
 The final chapter tries to bring it all together, illustrating how to integrate research into the daily work of a community organization.
-Those of you interested in more information on the strategic planning process that I bring up in some of the chapters, research ethics and the institutional review board (IRB) process in community settings, guides to writing grant proposals, and preexisting data sets that you can use in community work will not want to skip the appendices, where all of those things can be found.
+Those of you interested in more information on the strategic planning process that I bring up in some of the chapters, research ethics in community settings, guides to writing grant proposals, and pre-existing data sets that you can use in community work will not want to skip the appendices, where all of those things can be found.

 The coming chapters will also cover some of the controversies in conducting project-based research.
 As you have probably already noticed, I do not subscribe to a cookbook model of research.
 Research is not a clean process, nor is it a linear process.
 It is far messier than the average textbook presents it and messier than even this book will present it.
-Particularly when the research is combined with a social change project, the social change itself can occur unpredictably, with unforeseen consequences that require changing and sometimes even scrapping the research part of the project.
+Particularly when the research is combined with a social change project, the social change itself can occur unpredictably, with unpredictable consequences that require changing and sometimes even scrapping the research part of the project.

-You will consequently find this book outlining processes of research-ways to organize people to do research or models of research for particular situations.
+You will consequently find this book outlining processes of research-ways to organize people to do research, or models of research for particular situations.
 You will not find detailed information on how to collect or analyze data.
 Those are skills best learned from more traditional research methods texts.
-Project-based research, as a model, is unique.
+The models of project-based research are relatively unique.
 But techniques of data collection and analysis are common across all forms of research.
 In addition, because the road to good research is not smooth, you will find the controversies and challenges impacting various forms of project-based research covered in the "loose gravel" sections.